Frequently Asked Questions about Red Mountain Colorado

-My child has addiction issues but other mental health issues, as well.
+My child is struggling with multiple mental health challenges.
 Is that a problem?

 That is quite normal for all of our students.
-Besides addiction, we are a trauma-specific treatment program.
-We focus on providing dual diagnosis treatment to help address both mental health and addiction struggles.
+We are a trauma-specific treatment program.
+We focus on providing dual diagnosis treatment to help address mental health struggles.
 Active psychosis may be beyond our ability to help, but most other co-occurring mental health issues are amenable to our treatment.
-Most important to ensuring a programmatic fit is that addiction is the primary presenting problem.

 Will my teen have access to phones and computers?